Marshall-Brennan Fellow Application Form

 The University of New Mexico School of Law began hosting the Project in Spring 2012 and has mobilized law students to teach in high schools in every semester since then.
-The Project now seeks law students to serve as Fellows for the 2018-2019 school year.
+The Project now seeks law students to serve as Fellows.
 Being a Fellow enables a law student to take ownership over constitutional law material, serve as ambassadors for the law school in area high schools, develop strong academic and mentoring relationships with local high school students, and demonstrates the law school's commitment to service in the community.

 Law Fellows teach weekly in high schools and enroll in a weekly seminar at the law school that explores the material to teach high school students, discusses teaching strategies, and allows law students to share their experiences coaching the moot court competition.